adzialocha/hoffnung3000/README.md

 npm install
-cp ./.env.example ./.env // edit the configuration to your needs npm run db:migrate // setup the database
+cp ./.env.example ./.env // edit the configuration to your needs npm run db:migrate // setup the database npm run db:seed // create initial data
 ```

+You can log in now with the initial admin account `admin@admin.com` and password `adminadmin`.

 ## Development